SimpleIdeaLabs/nestjs-bs5-dashboard/README.md

 ## Getting Started

 a fully responsive dashboard template, created with bootstrap, jquery, nodejs, ejs & vanilla javascript, that showcases legacy techniques in web development, a very simple and minimalist approach without using in the edge technologies.
-This is a rewritten version of ThemeSelection's Sneat bootstrap dashboard, in full nodejs
+This is a rewritten version of <a href="https://demos.themeselection.com/sneat-bootstrap-html-admin-template-free/html/" target="_blank">ThemeSelection's Sneat bootstrap dashboard</a>, in full nodejs

 ### Pre-requisites